fzft/redis-priority-queue/README.md

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+### Upcoming Features
+We're actively working on enhancing our project and have exciting features planned for future releases.
+Here's a sneak peek into what's coming next:

+1. **Feature One**: Add redis stream feature to provide a mechanism to ensure that every message is delivered at least once. this feature relies on the redis stream feature, which is only available in redis 5.0 or higher. ensuring that messages are processed exactly once (idempotently) is up to the application.